miawinter98/image-gallery/README.md

 Some settings for the generated page, like the title of it, can be adjusted in the `src/config.yml` file

+## Build without GitHub Pages

+In case you want to use some other deployment tech, here is how the project itself is build:

+1. Running `npm run build` using node 20 or later
+2. Serving folder `dist`

 ## License

 This repository is licensed under EUPL 1.2